 $ printf '%s\n' "$HOME/.aws/config" /home/user/.aws/config

-On Windows, the default file is %USERPROFILE%\.aws\config.
+On Windows, the default path is %USERPROFILE%\.aws\config when AWS_CONFIG_FILE is not set.

-$ printenv AWS_CONFIG_FILE
+$ printenv AWS_CONFIG_FILE /home/user/aws-configs/team-config

-$ ls -l "${AWS_CONFIG_FILE:-$HOME/.aws/config}" -rw------- 1 user user 94 Mar 29 06:45 /home/user/.aws/configNo such file or directory means the file has not been created at that path yet or the override points to the wrong file.
+$ ls -l "${AWS_CONFIG_FILE:-$HOME/.aws/config}" -rw------- 1 user user 97 Jun 12 13:56 /home/user/aws-configs/team-configNo such file or directory means the file has not been created at that path yet or the override points to the wrong file.

-$ aws configure list NAME : VALUE : TYPE : LOCATION profile : <not set> : None : None access_key : ****************MPLE : shared-credentials-file : secret_key : ****************EKEY : shared-credentials-file : region : ap-southeast-1 : config-file : ~/.aws/config
+$ aws configure list NAME : VALUE : TYPE : LOCATION profile : <not set> : None : None access_key : ****************MPLE : shared-credentials-file : secret_key : ****************EKEY : shared-credentials-file : region : ap-southeast-1 : config-file : /home/user/aws-configs/team-config

-$ aws configure list --profile audit NAME : VALUE : TYPE : LOCATION profile : audit : manual : --profile access_key : ****************MPLE : shared-credentials-file : secret_key : ****************EKEY : shared-credentials-file : region : us-east-1 : config-file : ~/.aws/config
+$ aws configure list --profile audit NAME : VALUE : TYPE : LOCATION profile : audit : manual : --profile access_key : ****************MPLE : shared-credentials-file : secret_key : ****************EKEY : shared-credentials-file : region : us-east-1 : config-file : /home/user/aws-configs/team-config

 --profile changes which profile section the AWS CLI reads, but it does not change the shared config file path unless AWS_CONFIG_FILE is also set.